 What You Should (And Shouldn’t) Eat After Oral Surgery

 No matter the surgical procedure you have, it is always important to eat healthy foods after surgery.
-Before visiting our oral surgeons in Macomb, be sure to stock up on foods high in protein and foods with healthy fats and carbs.
+Before visiting our oral surgeons in Galesburg, be sure to stock up on foods high in protein and foods with healthy fats and carbs.
 Eating the right foods will improve your recovery period and encourage proper healing.

 For 1-2 days after your oral surgery, our oral surgeons recommend patients partake in a liquid diet.
 While this may sound daunting, it is still possible to maintain a healthy diet during this time.
 Consider consuming the following foods as healthy liquid options: